igorganich/damn-vulnerable-defi-halmos/test/backdoor/README.md

 [console.log] 0x0000000000000000000000000000000000000000000000000000000000000000
 ...
 ```
 What? `0x0`?
 Why not symbolic?
-To answer this question, you need to understand how this algorithm stores and then reads the list of `owners`:
+To answer this question, we need to understand how this algorithm stores and then reads the list of `owners`:
 ```solidity
 ...
 address internal constant SENTINEL_OWNERS = address(0x1);